The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: DodgeJ@ccso.us

-The Office of the General Counsel, lead by Mr. Jerome Spencer, provides legal counsel and representation for the Sheriff’s Office.
+Led by Mr. Jerome Spencer, this office provides legal counsel and representation for the Sheriff’s Office.

 Email: SpencerJ@ccso.us